Herman Cain Award

-The Herman Cain Award is an ironic award given to people who made public statements of COVID-19 vaccine misinformation, and who have later died from COVID-19 or COVID-19 complications.
+The Herman Cain Award is an ironic award given to people who expressed hesitancy toward COVID-19 vaccines or face masks, who later died from COVID-19 or its complications.
 The award is named after American businessman and political figure Herman Cain, a Republican politician who died of COVID-19 complications after attending a 2020 Trump Tulsa rally in support of then-President Donald Trump without wearing a face mask.
+Cain had publicly tweeted the disease was not deadly and discouraged people from taking it seriously.
 A text label which says "Awarded" is emblazoned on the conversation thread containing evidence and community discussions of a third party's anti-COVID mitigation positions and their subsequent death.

 The concept is associated with the subreddit r/HermanCainAward, where posts about people who have "made public declaration of their anti-mask, anti-vax, or Covid-hoax views" are marked as "nominated" if the person is hospitalized with COVID-19.
 If the person dies, the post is marked "awarded".
 The subreddit also flags users who show pictures of their COVID-19 vaccination cards as "Immunized to Prevent Award" (IPA).

+The concept of the award is controversial, with some arguing its merits to be justified and others criticizing it.
+Responses to the award are varied, including allegations that it contrasts common medical ethics.
+Cain's daughter called the group behind the award "insignificant and irrelevant."

 History

 Background

 Herman Cain, a prominent Republican businessman and former presidential candidate, publicly denied the severity of COVID-19 and spread COVID-19 misinformation during the first months of the COVID-19 pandemic.
 In June 2020, he attended a Trump rally in Tulsa where many participants did not engage in social distancing or mask wearing.
 Cain tested positive for COVID nine days later and was hospitalized, before eventually dying of the disease on July 30.
 One month after his death, his Twitter account stated, in a since-deleted tweet, that "It looks like the virus is not as deadly as the mainstream media first made it out to be", which was met with considerable mockery online.
-Cain's name "became synonymous with the grandstanding hubris of the MAGA movement", given the apparent irony of Cain downplaying a disease that had killed him.
+Cain's name "became synonymous with the grandstanding hubris of the MAGA movement", given the apparent irony of Cain's account downplaying a disease that had killed him.